grepole121/Log/README.md

 # Encrypted Log/Diary
-### This is a small personal project which is an encrypted log/diary in Python3 using PyQt5 for GUI
+### This is a small personal project which is an encrypted log/diary in Python3 using PyQt5 for GUI and syncs to Dropbox

 The user will set the desired file destination in the config.py file.

 Then run setup_upload.py and follow to instructions if you want to enable uploading to Dropbox

-Then run log.py in Python3
+Then run main.py in Python3

 When you first open the program the screen will ask for a password